ptidejteam/ptidej-Ptidej/README.md

 ## Troubleshooting

-Currently, the whole project is require some sub-projects to be compiled towards bytecode for Java 1.4.
+Currently, the whole project requires some sub-projects to be compiled towards bytecode for Java 1.4.
 This requirement is described into the appropriate `pom.xml` files.
 The whole projects and some sub-projects also require specific `--add-exports` and `--add-opens` arguments to the JVM, which are already set appropriately in the corresponding `pom.xml` files for the tests.
 These areguments are:

 ```--add-exports jdk.compiler/com.sun.tools.javac.api=ALL-UNNAMED --add-exports jdk.compiler/com.sun.tools.javac.model=ALL-UNNAMED --add-exports jdk.compiler/com.sun.tools.javac.util=ALL-UNNAMED --add-exports jdk.compiler/com.sun.tools.javac.tree=ALL-UNNAMED --add-exports jdk.compiler/com.sun.tools.javac.code=ALL-UNNAMED --add-opens=jdk.compiler/com.sun.tools.javac.model=ALL-UNNAMED --add-opens=java.base/java.util=ALL-UNNAMED```

 ### To be done

 In no particular order of importance:
-- Migrate the use of the `cfparse` library to the [`bcel` library](https://mvnrepository.com/artifact/org.apache.bcel/bcel)
+- Migrate the use of the `cfparse` library to the `bcel` [library](https://mvnrepository.com/artifact/org.apache.bcel/bcel)
   - Use `util.lang.CFParseBCELConvertor`?
 - Find an alternative to using the `com.sun.tools.javac` library, which is internal to the JDK.
 - Change the encoding from **windows-1252** to **UTF-8**